 – To Integrate a Service Pack, first download the correct pack for your operating system and save it to your hard drive.

 8) Next we arrive at the option to integrate drivers that Windows does not install by default.
 These can be drivers for almost any type of hardware as long as you use the correct driver.
-Click on the ‘Insert‘ button to search for drivers to install, make sure that you open .inf files only
+Click on the “Insert” button to search for drivers to install, make sure that you open “.inf” files only – If your driver is in the .exe format, you will have to extract them with Winzip, Powerarchiver or Winrar (not all exe file can be extracted though).

 10) The Unattended Setup portion allows you to provide an answer ahead of time to all of the questions that windows typically asks during installation, such as your CD key, networking information, and time zone.
 Browse through all the tab pages and make adjustments.